Personal Banking

 Some scams may take the form of an incoming text or email appearing to have been sent from a legitimate source, such as your bank.
 The sender may claim that your account has been compromised.
 They may ask you to click on a link to confirm your details.
 Alternatively, they will claim a certain person from the bank will contact you to change your account details.
 Such a message is a scam.
 You will risk divulging your personal information via the link and the follow-up call is made by the scammer posing as bank staff.

-If you ever receive an OTP (One-Time Password) message which you are not expecting, notify us immediately as it may be a sign of attempted fraud on your account.
+To prevent fraud related to lost or stolen customer identity and account information, you should notify us immediately upon the loss and subsequent replacement of identity documents that were originally submitted for account opening, or if there is suspicion that statements or account details may have been compromised or stolen.
+Fraud Prevention and Security Tips If you ever receive an OTP (One-Time Password) message which you are not expecting, notify us immediately as it may be a sign of attempted fraud on your account.
 We will suspend online access to your bank account and carry out thorough investigation.
 If for any reason, you are unable to contact us, please log in to your UK Cyberbanking and change the PIN immediately.

 Please remember: